-In a worse case scenario, you might be denied a loan you were counting on because you and the lender used different credit scores.
+In a worst-case scenario, you might be denied a loan you were counting on because you and the lender used different credit scores.

 Before applying for a loan, you can ask your lender which scoring model they use so you can prepare yourself.
 You can then check that specific score and see if there are any areas for improvement to address either in the near-term or long-term.

 When is Your Credit Information Reported?

 Most creditors typically report information to the three credit bureaus each month.
 The information they send includes payments that are paid on time and in full as well as any accounts that have entered delinquency.

 However, companies like utilities and cell phone carriers usually only report late payments.
 So while it’s important to pay your bill by its due date to avoid being penalized, those timely payments probably won’t do anything to actually help your score, they just prevent your score from dropping.

 By law, lenders may not report a late payment until 30 days after the due date.
 If you’re usually a good customer and don’t miss payments, the lender or creditor may not report you right away.
 But the clock is still ticking from that original deadline because late payments are reported in 30-day increments that are visible on your report.

 They start at 30 days past due, then 60 days past due, and 90 days past due.
 Your credit score will go down with each additional period so be sure to pay as soon as possible to avoid further damage.

 Lenders and credit card companies also update your account balances each month.
 This affects your credit utilization ratio.
 If you paid off a large chunk of one credit card but racked up a balance on another, all of that will be reflected on your credit report, and consequently, your credit score.